fepitre/qubes-doc/building/qubes-builder.md

     USE_QUBES_REPO_TESTING = 0

-Please note that if you have an existing chroot, this will not add the necessary configuration into the build environement.
-In that case, you will have to clean first your chroot.
+In case of an existing chroot, for mock-enabled builds, it works immediately because chroot is constructed each time separately.
+For legacy builds, it will not add the necessary configuration into the build environement unless specific builder change or configuration would force rebuilding chroot.

+Also, once enabled, disabling this setting will not disable repositories in relevant chroots.
+And even if it would, there may be left packages installed from those repos (which may or may not be desirable).

 Code verification keys management
 ---------------------------------